Basset-Hound-OSINT/osint-resources/references/references_02/josephmisiti.md

 * [Convolutional-Recursive Deep Learning for 3D Object Classification](https://www.socher.org/index.php/Main/Convolutional-RecursiveDeepLearningFor3DObjectClassification) - Convolutional-Recursive Deep Learning for 3D Object Classification[DEEP LEARNING].
 * [Spider](https://people.kyb.tuebingen.mpg.de/spider/) - The spider is intended to be a complete object orientated environment for machine learning in Matlab.
 * [LibSVM](https://www.csie.ntu.edu.tw/~cjlin/libsvm/#matlab) - A Library for Support Vector Machines.
-* [ThunderSVM](https://github.com/Xtra-Computing/thundersvm) - An Open-Source SVM Library on GPUs and CPUs
 * [LibLinear](https://www.csie.ntu.edu.tw/~cjlin/liblinear/#download) - A Library for Large Linear Classification.
 * [Machine Learning Module](https://github.com/josephmisiti/machine-learning-module) - Class on machine w/ PDF, lectures, code
-* [Caffe](https://github.com/BVLC/caffe) - A deep learning framework developed with cleanliness, readability, and speed in mind.
 * [Pattern Recognition Toolbox](https://github.com/covartech/PRT) - A complete object-oriented environment for machine learning in Matlab.
 * [Pattern Recognition and Machine Learning](https://github.com/PRML/PRMLT) - This package contains the matlab implementation of the algorithms described in the book Pattern Recognition and Machine Learning by C. Bishop.
 * [Optunity](https://optunity.readthedocs.io/en/latest/) - A library dedicated to automated hyperparameter optimization with a simple, lightweight API to facilitate drop-in replacement of grid search.
 Optunity is written in Python but interfaces seamlessly with MATLAB.